mapbox/node-cpp-skel/README.md

 make sanitize
 ```

-The sanitizers [are part of the compiler](https://github.com/mapbox/cpp/blob/master/glossary.md#sanitizers) are also run in a specific job on Travis.
+The sanitizers [are part of the compiler](https://github.com/mapbox/cpp/blob/master/glossary.md#sanitizers) and are also run in a specific job on Travis.

 # Add Custom Code